romanschejbal/reactgirls/docs/intro.md

 In fact, this code compiles into exactly the same code as we saw previously above.
 You can see it for yourself [here](https://babeljs.io/repl#?browsers=&build=&builtIns=false&spec=false&loose=false&code_lz=DwWQhglgdgMmUBMAEB7ADgUygXgN4BcAnAVwwF8A-AKCSWAAkViBnDJAM0JSnwBEUUhAPKYcBEuSQB6arWABxMITABzNgBsIKgBb5mQsezDrWZadWBTw0OIgpA&debug=false&forceAllTransforms=false&shippedProposals=false&circleciRepo=&evaluate=false&fileSize=false&timeTravel=false&sourceType=module&lineWrap=true&presets=es2015%2Creact%2Cstage-2&prettier=true&targets=&version=7.8.7&externalPlugins=).

-JSX basically translates into function calls of `React.createElement`, so React can do some more things with it while our application is being rendered.
+JSX basically translates into function calls of `React.createElement`, so __React can do some more things with it__ while our application is being rendered.

-This way, JSX is more powerful than HTML because the underlying abstraction is "scheduled functions", but we actually call them __"Components"__.
+This way, JSX is more powerful than HTML because the underlying abstraction is "scheduled functions" (we actually call them __"Components"__).
 And this is the main principle of React.
 And do you remember I said you came here from the "static HTML" land?
 Well, components are dynamic, they can have state and something called React scheduler knows when to rerender, remove or add them to the DOM whenever the state changes.
 This is a big deal.

 _Description from the official React documentation:_
 > Components are often described as “just functions” but in our view they need to be more than that to be useful.
 In React, components describe any composable behavior, and this includes rendering, lifecycle, and state.
 Some external libraries like Relay augment components with other responsibilities such as describing data dependencies.
 It is possible that those ideas might make it back into React too in some form.